mk12/blog/posts/crime-and-punishment.md

 > He was out of breath.
 For one instant the thought floated through his mind "Shall I go back?"
 But he made no answer and began listening at the old woman's door, a dead silence.

 Here we find the first significant mention of silence.
 The phrase _dead silence_ is not so much an instance of foreshadowing as a fanfare announcing Raskolnikov's next move.
 Even at this point, minutes away from achieving his goal, there is a fierce battle in his mind.
-Only by silencing his conscience at the crucial moment---if only temporarily---is he able to follow through with his plan.
+Only by silencing his conscience at the crucial moment -- if only temporarily -- is he able to follow through with his plan.
 The dead silence gives way to violent murder, and then silence, truly dead, returns.

 > Nikodim Fomitch would have made some further protest, but glancing at the head clerk who was looking very hard at him, he did not speak.
 There was a sudden silence.
 It was strange.